cwi-swat/recaf/README.md

 - Fully Generic
   - [Times/Unless/Until](https://github.com/cwi-swat/recaf/tree/master/recaf-runtime/src/main/java/recaf/demo/generic)

+### Bugs and Feedback

+To discuss bugs, improvements and post questions please use our [Github Issues](https://github.com/cwi-swat/recaf/issues).
+Also, join the chat at https://gitter.im/cwi-swat/recaf!

 ### Team
 - Aggelos Biboudis [@biboudis](https://twitter.com/biboudis)
 - Pablo Inostroza [@metalinguist](https://twitter.com/metalinguist)
 - Tijs van der Storm [@tvdstorm](https://twitter.com/tvdstorm)

+### <a name="publications"></a>Publications
+- A. Biboudis, P. Inostroza and T. v. d.
+Storm, [Recaf: Java Dialects as Libraries](https://biboudis.github.io/papers/recaf-gpce16.pdf), will be presented at the _15th International Conference on Generative Programming: Concepts & Experience_ ([GPCE'16](http://conf.researchr.org/home/gpce-2016)) in Amsterdam.

 ### Powered by Rascal
 Under the hood we use the [Rascal Metaprogramming Language](http://www.rascal-mpl.org/).
 It is included as a runtime dependency in the project.